Get insider access

 34 cd/m²

-The SDR peak brightness is great.
+The SDR brightness is great.
 It gets bright enough to fight glare in a brighter room and maintains the brightness well across different content.
 These measurements are from after calibration in the 'Custom Color' Picture Mode with the Brightness at its max.

 6.7